|

 reacquire US citizenship after you voluntarily renounce it.
 You may

 Citizenship or Permanent Residency.
+Our clients who have surrendered their

 The second part requires that you file